 Human activity has introduced nonnative species that outcompete or prey on native ones, altering the park's ecological balance.
 Lake trout, deliberately introduced into Yellowstone Lake in the 1980s by an illegal stocking, have decimated the native cutthroat trout population.
 Cutthroat trout were a keystone species, supporting bears, otters, bald eagles, and other predators.
 The lake trout's invasion triggered a ripple effect, forcing grizzly bears to shift their diet to elk calves, which in turn affected vegetation.
 Park managers have spent millions on gillnetting programs to suppress lake trout, but complete eradication is unlikely.

 Invasive plants such as cheatgrass, spotted knapweed, and Canada thistle spread along roadsides and disturbed areas.
 Cheatgrass dries out early in summer, increasing wildfire frequency and intensity.
+This has altered fire regimes, threatening native plant communities and wildlife habitat.
 Zebra and quagga mussels have not yet become established in Yellowstone's waters, but they are present in nearby reservoirs and pose a constant threat via boat traffic.
-Their introduction would disrupt lake food webs and foul infrastructure.
+Their introduction would disrupt lake food webs and foul infrastructure, making prevention efforts critical.

 Conservation and Management Strategies

 The National Park Service, in collaboration with scientific partners and conservation organizations, employs a multifaceted approach to mitigate human impacts.
-These strategies adapt to new challenges and incorporate the latest research.
+These strategies adapt to new challenges and incorporate the latest research to balance visitor experience with ecological integrity.

 Visitor Use Management